Submit your work, meet writers and drop the ads. Become a member

 Emman Bernardino Dec 2014

 Judging.
-What comes into your mind if you heard this word?
-Maybe some of you think a judge in a court, demanding and judge mental person, and etc. But if you are asking me what is the definition of the word provided maybe I will say that it is bad and wrong to do such a thing for you have no right to do that to your fellow men without any proof or deeper understanding about the situation but maybe at the end my brain will ask me, What can be the advantage of judging instead of the glooming perspective of the act?
+What comes into your mind if you hear this word?
+Maybe some of you think a judge in a court, demanding and judging mental person, etc. But if you are asking me what is the definition of the word provided maybe I will say that it is bad and wrong to do such a thing for you have no right to do that to your fellow men without any proof or deeper understanding about the situation but maybe at the end my brain will ask me, What can be the advantage of judging instead of the glooming perspective of the act?
 For me, the advantage of judging can be linked or so-called connected to a judge in a court, for as the session reached its end and the judge makes its decision you have nothing to do to break it if and only if you are the accused.
 As what I’d posted a quote in Facebook I wished I still get the words correctly that; “If today’s age of Justice rests in the hands of those Smart Madman, Evil Elites thinking of dominion and others that’s can be a threat to the poor or to all are considered as a treachery on troth as a people as a state, and morality as a whole.”
 As what this quote (revised) is saying that power are fueled by money and money are connected to all earthly possessions that we already have and what we are wishing to have hold by a neutral weapon it’s either on how you use it to help, to support, and acknowledge or for yourself, for power, and influence.
 Take your pick.

-To judge can be a good way of expressing from the inside just what Lhalaine Osuyos had told me or all of us attached in the cyber world and I quote “I don't think seeking attention is really bad.
-It just means that the person lacks attention very much and I don't think that that is some sort of sin that makes others worth bashing for.
-We all want attention in some way or some form because we're humans.
+To judge can be a good way of expressing from the inside just what Lhalaine Osuyos had told me or all of us attached in the cyber world and I quote “I don't think seeking attention is bad.
+It just means that the person lacks attention very much and I don't think that that is some sin that makes others worth bashing for.
+We all want attention in some form because we're humans.
 No man is an island.
 It's just weird how others criticize and judge someone for wanting attention.
-Even if it seems too much then that just shows that the person really lacks that much attention.
+Even if it seems too much then that shows that the person really lacks that much attention.
 Doesn't that make it sad?
 Perhaps the person lacked parental love and has been unconsciously using others compliments and praises as a substitute ever since (Human psychology is quite after all but that's just what makes it interesting).
 But no...
 Instead of giving the poor soul a bit of attention, we end up judging that human being.
 The said human being usually ends up being an outcast and further lacks attention.
 If the said human being is quite neurotic, it ends up being worse.
 The worse the situation is, the more the said human being is likely to react oddly... and what I mean by oddly is developing some sort of new personality flaw such as not being able to show emotions or perhaps other disorders.
 Depends.
 It's not really the "attention" that is being sought.
 It's the "affection", "care", "love", "importance" beneath that action.
 That is what that human being and other creature in this world of ours craves.”
-According to this statement if you just want attention go audition and don’t vote for destruction of the benefit of mankind but if you a have an idea to make this world or your country a better place to live in go speak maybe your advice can help or if not you just magnetized some of everyone to make your idea improve for everyone has a say in this world for no man is an island.
+According to this statement if you just want attention go audition and don’t vote for the destruction of the benefit of mankind but if you have an idea to make this world or your country a better place to live in go speak maybe your advice can help or if not you just magnetized some of everyone to make your idea improve for everyone has a say in this world for no man is an island.
 Good Afternoon.

 "Mariana in the Moated Grange"